ashutoshmjain/shutri/tech-specs.md

 *   `shutri -t, --transcribe <project>`: Transcribe an imported project.
 *   `shutri -e, --export <project>`: Export a project to a final audio file.
 *   `shutri -v, --edit <project>`: Open a project in Vim for editing.
+*   `shutri auth login`: Initiates an interactive OAuth 2.0 flow to sign in with a Google account.
 *   `--no-cache`: Force re-transcription, ignoring any cached results.
 *   `--debug`: Enable verbose logging for debugging purposes.